Treats pain caused by arthritis and other medical problems. This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction (including asthma) to flurbiprofen, aspirin, or other NSAID medicines such as ibuprofen, naproxen, Advil®, Aleve®, Bextra®, Celebrex®, Motrin®, or Vioxx®.
+You should not use this medicine if you have had an allergic reaction (including asthma) to flurbiprofen.
+You should not use this medicine if aspirin or other NSAID medicines (such as ibuprofen, naproxen, Advil®, Aleve®, Bextra®, Celebrex®, Motrin®, or Vioxx®) have ever caused you to have breathing problems or an allergic reaction.
 Do not use this medicine right before or right after having coronary artery bypass graft (CABG), a type of heart surgery.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.

 - It is best to take this medicine with food or milk so it does not upset your stomach.